Mdr1a/b (multidrug resistance protein 1a/b), rat

 When Mdr1 transporters were down-regulated in normal mice, significantly increased triptolide exposure in the liver and plasma was strongly correlated with enhanced hepatotoxicity .
 Increases in xenobiotic penetration have also been observed when mouse Mdr1 transporters were inhibited with cyclosporine A , .

-Recently, multiple rat Mdr1 knock-out strains developed by different laboratories are becoming employed in pharmacokinetic studies more often than knock-out mice, due to the practical advantages of using rats instead of mice, as well as the superior relevance of rats to drug development studies.
+Multiple rat Mdr1 knock-out strains developed by different laboratories are becoming employed in pharmacokinetic studies more often than knock-out mice, due to the practical advantages of using rats instead of mice, as well as the superior relevance of rats to drug development studies.
 Quantitatively consistent with murine models, distribution of some Mdr1 substrates to the brain was increased in both SAGE-type and Wistar-type Mdr1-deficient rats , .
 Despite some changes observed in the gene expression of SAGE knock-out rats, they offer a useful tool for the study of transporter-mediated pharmacokinetics .
+Recently, Mdr1a/b double-knockout rats were generated by the CRISPR/Cas9 system without any off-target effect, and significantly different digoxin absorption was observed in the KO animals .

 1. Hsu, S.I., L. Lothstein, and S.B.
 Horwitz, Differential overexpression of three mdr gene family members in multidrug-resistant J774.2 mouse cells.
 Evidence that distinct P-glycoprotein precursors are encoded by unique mdr genes.
 J Biol Chem, 1989.
 264(20): p.
 12053-62.